Types of deployment

 Switzerland sends up to 16 people with expertise in specific areas to the OSCE Special Monitoring Mission in Ukraine (SMM).
 Monitoring Officers in the SMM help to ensure compliance with the ceasefire.
 They enable civilians to be evacuated and ensure that humanitarian aid gets to where it needs to go.

 At the end of March 2014,the 57 participating states of the Organization for Security and Co-operation in Europe (OSCE) approved the Special Monitoring Mission to Ukraine..
 Its primary mandate is to observe the situation in Ukraine and provide impartial reporting, and to facilitate dialogue between all of the parties to the conflict.

-Assignments for young professionals
+Deployments for young professionals

 The Expert Pool coordinates the selection process and funding for deployments for graduates directly employed by the UN.
 Young professionals who have already embarked on an international career can work on the UN Junior Professional Officer Programme for up to three years.